Financial-Times/origami-build-tools/README.md

 ### `demo` or `d`

 Build demos found in the [demo config file](http://origami.ft.com/docs/component-spec/modules/#demo-config).

+Build a specific demo with the `--demo-filter` option.

 * If `--production` is set, demos are built to pull assets through the Origami Build Service.